sbt/sbt-site/README.md

 siteSubdirName in SiteScaladoc := "api/wip"
 ```

+## Publishing to Github Pages

+See the [sbt-ghpages] plugin for information about publishing to [GitHub Pages].
+We expect other publishing mechanisms to be supported in the future.

 ## Previewing the Site
 To preview your generated site, run `previewSite`, which launches a web server on port 4000 and attempts to connect your browser to [http://localhost:4000/](http://localhost:4000/).
 To change the server port, use the key `previewFixedPort`: